 3) A fence or railing system shall be installed at maintenance buildings, driveways, pit areas, and fuel storage pumping areas to keep patrons awaiting amusement rides and spectators from entering these track areas without the permission of, or direction by, track personnel.

-4) No intersecting course configurations, including but not limited to a Figure 8 course configuration, shall be permitted.
+4) No intersecting course configurations, including but not limited to a figure 8 course configuration, shall be permitted.

 c) Operation